-Figure 9.1.1 We need a better map……
+Figure 9.1.
+General circulation in the upper ocean of the Arctic Ocean, Nordic Seas, and North Atlantic from Furevik and Nilsen (2005).
+Red arrows represent the warmer Atlantic Waters, which reside in the surface in the Nordic Seas and submerged in the Arctic Ocean.
+Blue arrows represent Polar Water, residing in the surface.
+Bottom contours marked by the 1000 and 3000 m are outlining the shelves and basins.

 The Arctic Ocean is the smallest and shallowest of the world's five major oceans.
-Arctic Ocean covers roughly 4.2 percent of the worlds ocean and holds roughly 1.2 percent of the volume of water on the Earth as the average depth of the Arctic Ocean is only 1300 meters.
+It covers roughly 4.2 percent of the worlds ocean and holds roughly 1.2 percent of the volume of water on the Earth as the average depth of the Arctic Ocean is only 1300 meters.

 The International Hydrographic Organization (IHO) recognizes the Arctic Ocean as an ocean, although some oceanographers call it the Arctic Sea.
-The oceanographic classification of the Arctic as a sea refers to the fact that the Arctic can be considered its a Mediterranean type of sea with limited water exchange with the large oceans in the world.
-The four major pathways to the worlds ocean are the following: To the Atlantic Ocean through the deep Fram Strait between Norway and Svalbard and with the Pacific Ocean through the Bearing Strait between Russia and USA.
-Besides these minor in and out flow through the shallow Barents Sea and Canadian Archipelago region / Nares Strait are also seen.
+The oceanographic classification of the Arctic as a sea refers to the fact that the Arctic can be considered as a Mediterranean type of sea with limited pathways and water exchange with the larger oceans to the south.
+The four major pathways include : the Fram Strait between Greenland and Svalbard; the Bearing Strait between Russia and USA; the Canadian Archipelago region and Nares Strait; and the northeastern Barents.

-There is a growing concern about how the Arctic region responds to climate change.
+There is a growing concern how the Arctic region responds to climate change.
 There is evidence that the Polar Ocean is undergoing rapid climate change resulting from processes including a reduction of sea ice extent [e.g., IPCC, 2013 ; Kwok et al., 2009; Stroeve et al., 2012].